-ii. continuously displayed or be accessible via the display.
+- ii. continuously displayed or be accessible via the display.
 Instructions for displaying the version or revision identifier shall be described in the CC.
 As an alternative, permanently marking the version or revision identifier shall be acceptable providing the device does not always have an integral interface to communicate the version or revision identifier.

-(2) Abbreviations for the word "Version" shall, as a minimum, begin with the letter "V" and may be followed by the word "Number."
+[Nonretroactive as of January 1, 2022] (Added 2016) - (2) Abbreviations for the word "Version" shall, as a minimum, begin with the letter "V" and may be followed by the word "Number."
 Abbreviations for the word "Revision" shall, as a minimum, begin with the letter "R" and may be followed by the word "Number."
 The abbreviation for the word "Number" shall, as a minimum, begin with the letter "N" (e.g., No or No.).
 Prefix lettering may be initial capitals, all capitals, or all lowercase.
-[Nonretroactive as of January 1, 2007]

-- (e) a National Type Evaluation Program (NTEP) Certificate of Conformance (CC) number or a corresponding CC Addendum Number for devices that have a CC. - (1) The CC Number or a corresponding CC Addendum Number shall be prefaced by the terms "NTEP CC," "CC," or "Approval."
+[Nonretroactive as of January 1, 2007] (Added 2006) (Amended 2016) - (e) a National Type Evaluation Program (NTEP) Certificate of Conformance (CC) number or a corresponding CC Addendum Number for devices that have a CC. - (1) The CC Number or a corresponding CC Addendum Number shall be prefaced by the terms "NTEP CC," "CC," or "Approval."
 These terms may be followed by the word "Number" or an abbreviation of that word.
 The abbreviation for the word "Number" shall, as a minimum, begin with the letter "N" (e.g., No or No.).
+[Nonretroactive as of January 1, 2003]